Title

 The Customs Memorandum Order (CMO) No. 018-18 provides guidelines for the implementation of Customs Administrative Order (CAO) No. 01-2018, simplifying customs clearance procedures for Balikbayan Boxes in the Philippines while ensuring revenue collection and border protection.

-The CAO covers consolidated shipments of Balikbayan Boxes entered through any port of entry sent to families or relatives by Qualified Filipinos While Abroad.
-Boxes brought in through means other than consolidated shipments are covered by different CAOs.
+It covers consolidated shipments of Balikbayan Boxes entered through any port of entry, sent by Qualified Filipinos While Abroad to their families or relatives in the Philippines.
+Balikbayan Boxes brought in through means other than consolidated shipments are covered by a different CAO.

-Up to three (3) times per calendar year, with a total FCA value not exceeding Php150,000.
+Up to three (3) times per calendar year.

-A consolidated shipment refers to two or more shipments from two or more individual consignors/senders abroad, assembled at one origin point and shipped together under a single master ocean or air waybill by a consolidator to its deconsolidator in the Philippines.
+Two or more shipments from two or more individual consignors/senders assembled and consolidated at one point abroad, shipped together under a single master ocean bill of lading or master air waybill by a consolidator to its deconsolidator in the Philippines.

 Analyze Cases Smarter, Faster